Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Molotok289, Shutterstock

 The Gambrel roof is like a curvier version of the A-frame.
-This makes these houses look like traditional barns, and the roofs provide lots of space inside the houses themselves — which may or may not be a good thing, depending on your dog.
+This makes the houses look like traditional barns, and the roofs provide lots of space inside them, which may or may not be a good thing, depending on the size of your dog.

 Pros